 Many CEOs work long and hard on their letter to shareholders, using it as a chance to provide insight into the state of the sectors or industries the company is part of.

-A CEO letter may detail the nature of the competition faced by the firm, any challenges or opportunities it's encountered, an explanation of the causes behind the figures in the financial section, or insight into the future of leadership at the business.
+A CEO letter may detail the nature of the competition faced by the firm, any challenges or opportunities it has encountered, an explanation of the causes behind the figures in the financial section, or insight into the future of leadership at the business.

 The tone and content of an annual report can give you important clues about the type of company in which you are entrusting your capital.
 Look for signs of shareholder-friendly management that let you know you're dealing with people who are interested in protecting your assets, such as: